jimmoffitt/developer_advocate.blog/ProfileLocations.md

 New rule with Profile Location operators: profile_locality:louisville profile_region:kentucky

 This rule is much shorter and more effective.
 If we had had these new tools we likely would have done a better job at finding Twitter communications around where these gauges were located.
-In Part 2 we looked at a storm in Louisville KY.